-My take on a Matar Paneer recipe is very much influenced by the idea behind a chicken tikka masala.
-Cooking the paneer separately allows us to supercharge the flavours in this classic vegetarian curry that features green peas and paneer in a tomato gravy.
+My take on a Matar Paneer recipe is very much influenced by the idea behind a classic chicken tikka masala curry.

 Indian food always provides me with my favourite vegetarian meals.
 It is an ancient cuisine that does veggie and vegan food effortlessly.
 This simple idea is just one of the many shining examples.

 This is a recipe originally north Indian in origin and is also known as mutter paneer, although my version is definitely coloured by the British Indian food that I adore.